 After the clinic receives a completed referral form, you will be contacted by the Anticoagulation Clinic to discuss your therapy and to arrange your first appointment.
 At your scheduled appointments, the pharmacist may check your INR (a measure of how quickly your blood is clotting) by using a drop of blood from your finger (the result will be available immediately).
 The pharmacist will ask some questions about your health, diet and medications and determine the most appropriate dosage and frequency for your anticoagulant medication(s).
 Your first appointment will take approximately 45 minutes as an educational presentation will be provided in addition to your routine INR test.

-The anticoagulation clinic is conveniently located on the second floor of the Firelands Regional Medical Center main campus, 1111 Hayes Ave.
-The anticoagulation clinic hours are as follows:
+The anticoagulation clinic is conveniently located on the second floor of the Firelands Regional Medical Center main campus, 1221 Hayes Ave., Suite B. The anticoagulation clinic hours are as follows: